Luca di Montezemolo: Return to Ferrari

 On 29 July 2008, Montezemolo founded the Formula One Teams Association (FOTA) which he presided over from 2008 to 2010, eventually being replaced by McLaren CEO Martin Whitmarsh.
 The Committee used to meet on a regular basis to discuss improvements to Formula One.
 FOTA was formally dissolved in 2014.

 Montezemolo's salary in 2010 was more than twice that of Fiat CEO Sergio Marchionne, making him the best-paid executive in the Fiat Group.

 In April 2010, John Elkann replaced Montezemolo as Chairman of Fiat S.p.A.

-On 10 September 2014, Montezemolo resigned as president and chairman of Ferrari and was replaced by FIAT Chrysler CEO, Sergio Marchionne.
+On 10 September 2014, Montezemolo resigned as president and chairman of Ferrari and was replaced by FIAT Chrysler CEO, Sergio Marchionne in October.

 Other activities

 Montezemolo has often been reported to have aspirations of a career in Italian politics, most recently the office of prime minister, but has always denied the rumours.

 In February 2015, Montezemolo became committee president of the Rome bid for the 2024 Summer Olympics.

 In April 2016, Montezemolo's name was mentioned in the Panama Papers.